Skip to Main Content

 Where Zheng He Centar Sits in Podgorica's Current Field

-Podgorica's restaurant scene in 2024 and into 2025 is in an active consolidation phase.
+Podgorica's restaurant scene is in an active consolidation phase.
 The city has produced a number of addresses worth tracking: Kokotov rep and Porto anchor different ends of the local dining conversation, while Restobar Štrudla represents the casual mid-register.
 Indian cuisine has arrived via Masala Art, which places South Asian flavour into a market that had little previous exposure to it.
 Zheng He Centar and Masala Art occupy adjacent positions in this sense: both represent the city's emerging interest in non-European culinary traditions, and both rely on diners willing to step outside the regional comfort zone.

 The address on Karađorđeva places Zheng He Centar in a central, walkable part of the city.
 Accessibility matters in Podgorica, where dining out remains a neighbourhood-level habit for many residents.
 A central location is a practical advantage for a venue still building its audience.
 For those visiting Montenegro from the coast, the contrast with the Adriatic restaurant belt is worth noting: addresses like Bastion 1 in Kotor, Konoba Perast, and La Veranda in Kumbor all operate within a heavily Mediterranean register.
 Podgorica's interior position, without the coastal tourism economy, gives its restaurants a different pressure to perform for locals rather than visitors, which tends to produce a more direct and less performative dining culture.